romanvolodin/dynamic_parent/README.md

 Click `Create` to create constants and animation keys.
 Move to another frame.
 Click `Disable` to disable the constraints for the selected objects.

-The `Clear` menu will allow you to bake the animation and/or delete all created DP constraints.
+The `Clear` menu:

+- `Clear` removes all created DP constraints and its keyframes.
+So you can start from scratch.
+- `Bake and Clear` bakes object/bone animation and then remove DP constraints.